LynnJin/ROCPP/README.md

 **Note**: The solver used in Python is pre-selected in the compilatio step.

 ## Please cite us
-We hope that you find ROC++ useful in your work. **If you do use it, please cite us as**:

-P Vayanos, Q Jin, and G Elissaios.
-[ROC++: Robust Optimization in C++](http://www.optimization-online.org/DB_FILE/2020/06/7835.pdf).
-Underreview at Informs Journal of Computing, 2020.

 **If you use the ROCPPKadapt approximator, please also cite the paper**: